Israel–Malaysia relations: 21st century

-In 2005, Malaysian prime minister Abdullah Ahmad Badawi criticised Israel, although less severely than his predecessor Mahathir.
-He accused Israel of afflicting terrorism against Palestine.
+In 2005, Malaysian Prime Minister Abdullah Ahmad Badawi criticised Israel, although less severely than his predecessor Mahathir.
+He accused Israel of perpetrating terrorism against Palestine.
 He also criticised Palestinian terrorism against Israel as impractical but not as immoral because the Palestinian people are fighting for self-determination.
-Generally, Israeli policy makers do not take particular interest in Malaysian affairs except during the Moshe Sharett era in 1956, Golda Meir era in the 1960s, and Yitzhak Rabin in the 1990s.
+Generally, Israeli policymakers do not take particular interest in Malaysian affairs except during the Moshe Sharett era in 1956, the Golda Meir era in the 1960s, and the Yitzhak Rabin era in the 1990s.
 Otherwise, Israel would have taken countermeasures against Malaysia through the United States against Mahathir's pronouncements.

 In February 2018, Malaysia allowed a delegation of Israeli diplomats led by David Roet to attend a conference hosted by the United Nations Human Settlements Programme.
 This was the first time since 1965 that an Israeli diplomat visited Malaysia.
 Malaysia, as a member of the United Nations, is required to grant visas to all delegates who attend UN-associated international conferences.

 Mahathir became the prime minister of Malaysia for the second time in 2018.
-During the World Leaders Forum at Columbia University in September 2019, Mahathir defended his anti-Semitic remarks under the context of freedom of speech.
+During the World Leaders Forum at Columbia University in September 2019, Mahathir defended his anti-Semitic remarks in the context of freedom of speech.
 He has also said once that he was "glad to be labelled as anti-Semitic".

+On 20 December 2023, during the Gaza war, Prime Minister Anwar Ibrahim cited violations of international law and declared that all Israeli-flagged ships would be barred from docking in Malaysian ports, and ships heading to Israel would be barred from loading cargo.
+Specifically mentioned was Israeli shipping company ZIM, which has had permission to dock in Malaysia since 2002.
+Anwar stated that the ban would not have a significant impact on Malaysian trade.
+At the time of the announcement, a ZIM-operated ship was scheduled to dock at Port Klang on 26 December.
+It's not clear if this ship was turned back or not.
+In 2024, Anwar tweeted on X: "Malaysia mourns the loss of a fighter and defender of the Palestinian people, Al Syahid Yahya Sinwar, who was brutally murdered by the barbaric Zionist regime.
+Once again, the international community failed to fight and ensure that peace and justice were upheld, thus worsening the conflict situation.
+Malaysia strongly condemned the killing, and it was clear that the regime's attempt to undermine the demand for release would not succeed.
+As a result, Malaysia insists that Israel's barbarity be contradicted by the international community and that the ongoing massacre of Palestinians must be stopped immediately."